Complex Riemannian Foliations of open K\"ahler manifolds: Reduction results

-Our next result reduces the study of complex Riemannian foliations to a special case for Hermitian symmetric spaces of compact type.

 \begin{propn} Let $M$ be an open set of an irreducible Hermitian symmetric space and $\mathcal{F}$ a complex Riemannian foliation on $M$.
-If $M$ has non-negative sectional curvature, then $\mathcal{F}$ is totally geodesic. \end{propn} \proof Consider the splitting over $M $.
-The integrability of both factors is equivalent to saying that $(g, \tilde{J})$ is almost-K\"ahler, where
+If $M$ has non-negative sectional curvature, then $\mathcal{F}$ is totally geodesic. \end{propn} \proof Consider the splitting over $M$.
+Because both factors are integrable distributions and $(g,J)$ is K\"ahler, it is a well known fact (see e.g. \cite{apo2}) that $(g, \tilde{J})$ is almost-K\"ahler, where